 * * * * *

-A few weeks ago, I came upon “Facebook is destroying fragile subcultures,” an article in The Kernel about how the Internet can both nurture and kill a subculture.
+A few weeks ago, I came upon “Facebook is destroying fragile subcultures,” an article about how the Internet can both nurture and kill a subculture.
 The piece talks about how The Eye Scene, a forum for enthusiasts of myopia, has given people with a particular, peculiar fetish a place to express themselves.
 But because of the knowledge that Facebook tracks our every move, and the increasing ability to tie one’s virtual persona to their real-life identity, quality engagement among members has dropped.